 メインコンテンツにスキップ

-Biodiversity Initiatives
+Initiatives

 Raw Material Procurement

-Furthermore, in 2023, the Kyotanabe Plant of DNP Technopack Co., Ltd, a Group company that manufactures packaging materials, obtained ISCC PLUS certification, one of the international certification systems.
+Furthermore, in 2023, the Kyotanabe Plant of DNP Technopack Co., Ltd., a Group company that manufactures packaging materials, obtained ISCC PLUS certification, one of the international certification systems.
 Through this certification system, we will promote the expanded use of biomass and recycled materials throughout the supply chain using the mass balance method.

 Creation of Greenery Areas at Business Sites